 The Company is a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financing needs of its customers.
-These financial instruments include commitments to extend credit, mortgage warehouse commitments and standby letters of credit.
+These financial instruments include commitments to extend credit, MW commitments and standby and commercial letters of credit.
 Those instruments involve, to varying degrees, elements of credit risk in excess of the amount recognized in the consolidated balance sheets.

-The Company's exposure to credit loss in the event of nonperformance by the other party to a financial instrument for commitments to extend credit, mortgage warehouse commitments and standby letters of credit is represented by the contractual amount of those instruments.
+The Company's exposure to credit loss in the event of nonperformance by the other party to a financial instrument for commitments to extend credit, MW commitments and standby and commercial letters of credit is represented by the contractual amount of those instruments.
 The Company uses the same credit policies in making commitments and conditional obligations as it does for on-balance sheet instruments.

-The following table sets forth the approximate amounts of these financial instruments as of December 31, 2020 and 2019:
+The following table sets forth the approximate amounts of these financial instruments as of December 31, 2021 and 2020: